hannabodnar/predictive-policing/README.md

 ### Data Source

-The dataset was sourced from the Los Angeles Open Data Portal and features over 932,000 crime records from 2020 to the present.
+The dataset was sourced from the [Los Angeles Open Data Portal][lapd-data] and features over 932,000 crime records from 2020 to the present.

 ### Data Description